Diffusion Models in Recommendation Systems: A Survey: Introduction

-\textbf{Related Work.} In recommender systems, surveys exist for subfields such as reinforcement learning \cite{afsar2022reinforcement}, conversational recommender systems \cite{jannach2021survey}, graph neural networks \cite{wu2022graph, gao2023survey}, self-supervised learning \cite{yu2023self}, multimedia content \cite{deldjoo2020recommender, liu2024multimodal}, and session-based recommender systems \cite{wang2021survey}.
-These surveys focus on their particular subset of recommender systems and do not cover diffusion models.
-Reference \cite{deldjoo2024review} concentrates on the use of generative models in recommender systems, including diffusion models.
-However, only a subsection (Section 2.4 in \cite{deldjoo2024review}) is dedicated to diffusion models with a few references, leaving much room to improve its comprehensiveness.
 On the other hand, several surveys with a focus on diffusion models have garnered the works in general methods and applications \cite{yang2023diffusion}, vision \cite{croitoru2023diffusion}, video \cite{xing2023survey}, medical imaging \cite{kazerouni2023diffusion}, and bioinformatics and computational biology \cite{guo2024diffusion}.
 Lin et al. \cite{lin2024survey} presented a survey on diffusion models in recommender systems, categorizing the role of diffusion models into three types: data engineering and encoding, recommendation model, and content presentation.
 At the intersection between diffusion models and recommender systems, this categorization is based on the perspective of diffusion models.
 Despite of its insights, we propose that after all, the recommendation task remains the important focus, as the purpose of adopting diffusion models is to enhance the recommendation performance, not vice versa: adapting the recommendation task to enable diffusion models.
 Therefore, we present an opposite and complementary perspective, focusing on the categorization of recommendation tasks.

-We identify four major groups: collaborative filtering, sequential recommendation, multi-domain recommendation, and responsible recommendation.
-For collaborative filtering, we further characterize subgroups based on the type of auxiliary information, including implicit feedback, explicit ratings, item graph, and user graph.
-For sequential recommendation, we recognize point-of-interest recommendation (POI) as a special case and three other subgroups, categorizing the role of the historical sequence in diffusion models into: sequence as diffusion target and guidance, sequence as diffusion target, and sequence as diffusion guidance.
-For multi-domain recommendation, multi-modal attributes and cross-domain recommendation fall within this category, along with image generation and text-to-recommendation.
-For responsible recommendation, we identify four aspects: fairness, accountability, transparency, out-of-distribution (OOD).
-In this way, readers can easily identify the recommendation domain they are interested in and learn about the diverse application of diffusion models within it.
-Additionally, we present a section on the datasets used by the papers and describe their respective properties, enhancing the comprehensiveness of the survey.
+In this survey, we organize the literature along three orthogonal axes to provide a taxonomy of diffusion models in recommendation systems, as shown in Fig. \ref{fig:taxonomy_overview}.